Traveler’s Book Review: Nightfall by John Farris

 There’s a chapter early on devoted to Angel’s rather disturbed mother, who has hallucinations of the Virgin Mary and literally smothered her son on occasion when he was younger to keep him from going wayward, at least in her fractured mind.
 This seems important, but it’s one more thing that gets cast aside as though it were nearly nothing.
 She’s reduced to one of many hints Farris drops in regard to Angel’s motives: mommy issues; wife issues; sexual issues.
 Basically the guy has pretty screwed up views in regard to women as a whole.
 But none of this really connects or adds up.
 And the thing is, it wouldn’t really have to add up if Farris hadn’t set up the arithmetic before abandoning it.

 Farris’s Nightfall “tries” to work in reverse.
-I put tries in quotes, because it doesn’t feel like Farris–who, if we’re talking about straight up writing prose, is actually damn good–was actually trying to do anything with that aspect of the story at all.
+I put tries in quotes, because it doesn’t feel like Farris–who, if we’re talking about straight up writing prose, is damn good–was actually trying to do anything with that aspect of the story at all.
 In the end, whether or not Angel is more than human isn’t left as a mystery or even a contradiction so much as a, “meh.”

 As a whole, Farris’s Nightfall is exactly that: just there.
 Not awful, but not anything you’d recommend either.
 Which actually says a lot for Farris as a writer.
-It should probably be worse than that, given its flaws, and its sappy, “Everything’s okay because romance has won the day!” / “Uh, may I remind you that people have been horribly murdered!” happy ending.
+It should probably be worse than it is, given its flaws, and its sappy, “Everything’s okay because romance has won the day!” / “Uh, may I remind you that people have been horribly murdered!” happy ending.
 But the dashes of excitement, the swift pace and the solid prose make for a read that, at least, isn’t regrettable.